Clarksdale, Mississippi: Mississippi Blues Trail markers

 Another Blues Trail marker is located at the Riverside Hotel, which provided lodging to blues entertainers passing through the delta.
 In 2009, a marker devoted to Clarksdale native Sam Cooke was unveiled in front of the New Roxy Theater.

 Clarksdale Walk of Fame

 Established in 2008, the Clarksdale Walk of Fame are plaques located in downtown which honor notable people from Clarksdale.
 Honorees include John Lee Hooker, Ike Turner, Muddy Waters, and Sam Cooke.

+Parks and recreation

+Soldiers Field (American Legion Veterans Memorial Park) features tennis courts, soccer fields, and baseball fields.
+Sycamore Park includes a swimming pool and outdoor basketball courts.

 Education

 Community colleges

 Coahoma Community College, a historically black college, is located in unincorporated Coahoma County, north of Clarksdale.

 Public schools

 The city of Clarksdale is served by the Clarksdale Municipal School District.
 The district has nine schools, including Clarksdale High School, with a total enrollment of 3,600 students.
 During the 1960s, the Clarksdale gained notoriety for being the first school district in the state of Mississippi to achieve SACS accreditation for both black and white schools, beginning the desegregation process in its schools.

 Coahoma Early College High School, a non-district public high school in unincorporated Coahoma County, is located on the campus of Coahoma Community College, approximately 4.5 mi north of Clarksdale.

 Coahoma County Junior-Senior High School of the Coahoma County School District is in the city limits of Clarksdale, but does not serve the city.